Cape Town: Rail

-The Shosholoza Meyl is the passenger rail operations of Spoornet and operates two long-distance passenger rail services from Cape Town: a daily service to and from Johannesburg via Kimberley and a weekly service to and from Durban via Kimberley, Bloemfontein and Pietermaritzburg.
-These trains terminate at Cape Town railway station and make a brief stop at Bellville.
-Cape Town is also one terminus of the luxury tourist-oriented Blue Train as well as the five-star Rovos Rail.
+The Shosholoza Meyl is the passenger rail operations of Spoornet and operates one long-distance passenger rail service from Cape Town as of 2024: a weekly service to and from Johannesburg via Kimberley.
+These trains terminate at Cape Town railway station and make a stop at Bellville.
+Cape Town also terminates 2 luxury tourist train routes as of 2024 operated by the Ceres Rail Company, traveling from the Waterfront to Simon's Town and Grabouw respectively.

 Metrorail operates a commuter rail service in Cape Town and the surrounding area.
 The Metrorail network consists of 96 stations throughout the suburbs and outskirts of Cape Town.

 Road

-Cape Town is the origin of three national roads.
-The N1 and N2 begin in the foreshore area near the City Centre and the N7, which runs North toward Namibia.
-The N1 runs East-North-East through Edgemead, Parow, Bellville, and Brackenfell.
-It connects Cape Town to major cities further inland, namely Bloemfontein, Johannesburg, and Pretoria An older at-grade road, the R101, runs parallel to the N1 from Bellville.
-The N2 runs East-South-East through Rondebosch, Guguletu, Khayelitsha, Macassar to Somerset West.
-It becomes a multiple-carriageway, at-grade road from the intersection with the R44 onward.
-The N2 continues east along the coast, linking Cape Town to the coastal cities of Mossel Bay, George, Port Elizabeth, East London and Durban.
-An older at-grade road, the R101, runs parallel to the N1 initially, before veering south at Bellville, to join the N2 at Somerset West via the suburbs of Kuils River and Eerste River.
-The N7 originates from the N1 at Wingfield Interchange near Edgemead.
-It begins, initially as a highway, but becoming an at-grade road from the intersection with the M5 onward.
+Cape Town is the origin of three national routes ("N" routes), namely the N1, N2, and N7.

+The N1 begins at the foreshore area near the Cape Town city centre and runs east-north-east as a freeway through the towns of Goodwood, Parow, Bellville, Brackenfell and Kraaifontein before continuing towards Paarl.
+It connects Cape Town to major cities further inland, namely Bloemfontein, Johannesburg, and Pretoria.
+An older at-grade road, the R101, runs parallel to the N1 from Bellville to Worcester.

+The N2 begins at the foreshore area near the Cape Town city centre and runs east-south-east through Mowbray, Khayelitsha, Macassar and Somerset West before leaving the municipality as the Sir Lowry's Pass, connecting with coastal cities to the east, including Mossel Bay, George, Port Elizabeth, East London and Durban.
+An older at-grade road, the R102, runs parallel to the N1 initially, before veering south-east at Bellville, to join the N2 at Somerset West via the towns of Kuilsrivier and Eersterivier.

+The N7 originates from the N1 at Wingfield Interchange near Acacia Park and Edgemead.
+It heads northwards, initially as a highway, but becomes an at-grade road from the intersection with the M12 onwards.
+It follows the Atlantic coast northwards towards Malmesbury, Clanwilliam, Vredendal, Springbok and the border with Namibia.

-There are also a number of regional routes linking Cape Town with surrounding areas.
+There are also a number of provincial routes linking Cape Town with surrounding areas.
 The R27 originates from the N1 near the Foreshore and runs north parallel to the N7, but nearer to the coast.
 It passes through the suburbs of Milnerton, Table View and Bloubergstrand and links the city to the West Coast, ending at the town of Velddrif.

 The R44 enters the east of the metro from the north, from Stellenbosch.
 It connects Stellenbosch to Somerset West, then crosses the N2 to Strand and Gordon's Bay.
 It exits the metro heading south hugging the coast, leading to the towns of Betty's Bay and Kleinmond.